MohamadShalaby/MohamadShalaby.github.io/docs/Research.md

+##Research

-## Beam-Plasma instabilities in the IGM
+# Beam-Plasma instabilities in the IGM

-## Cosmic ray acceleration and propagation
+# Cosmic ray acceleration and propagation